1986

 (Stripped - with friendly permission of © Steve Mishos)

-The single Stripped / But Not Tonight, that was
+The single Stripped / But Not Tonight, which was

-to the dismay of the band But Not Tonight
+Much to the dismay of the band, But Not Tonight was released as

 Martin: "The American record company just think of us as a disco band